GruffCassquatch/NoKeepersPassTransition/README.md

 ## Uninstallation:
 Delete ```NoKeepersPassTransition.dll``` from your Mods folder

-## Basic tutorial on making e a mod that disables/enables game objects like this:
+## Basic tutorial on making a mod that disables/enables game objects like this:
 1. Install [Unity Explorer](https://github.com/sinai-dev/UnityExplorer).
 This is not complicated, it is just like a mod.
 2. OPTIONAL, but recommended: install [Developer Console](https://github.com/FINDarkside/TLD-Developer-Console).
 3. Lanch the game, press F7 to close Unity Exploerer when it pops up.
 Go to the specific scene the item is in.
 You can do this quickly using mods, such as [Developer Console](https://github.com/FINDarkside/TLD-Developer-Console) or my [ChooseStartingLocation](https://github.com/GruffCassquatch/ChooseStartingLocation) mod.